AbduDark/Telegram_Bot/replit.md

 # Overview

-This is a Mastra-based AI agent system built with TypeScript, featuring a Telegram bot that performs phone number lookups across multiple databases.
-The project demonstrates enterprise-grade agent and workflow orchestration using the Mastra framework, with support for multiple LLM providers (OpenAI, Groq, OpenRouter), workflow execution via Inngest, and PostgreSQL for persistent storage.
+This is a Mastra-based AI agent system built with TypeScript, featuring a Telegram bot that performs phone number lookups with a dynamic subscription system.
+The project demonstrates enterprise-grade agent and workflow orchestration using the Mastra framework, with support for multiple LLM providers (OpenAI, Groq, OpenRouter), Telegram Stars payment integration, and MySQL for persistent storage.

-The system is designed to receive Telegram messages, extract phone numbers, search them across Facebook and Contacts databases, and return formatted results in Arabic.
+The system uses a single unified database with dynamic table access based on subscription type:
+- **Regular users**: Search only in facebook_accounts table
+- **VIP users**: Search in all available tables (facebook_accounts, contacts, and any future tables)
+- **Payments**: Integrated with Telegram Stars for automatic subscription activation

 # User Preferences